The Schools’ Programme

 Unlike the drugs issue which is quantifiable, Cults are not so easy to evaluate.
 How many are there?
 What numbers are involved?
 We have no statistics, but from research in other countries we can say that up to 1–1.5 % of the population are caught up.
 That means that up to 60,000 people could be involved.
 Just because we are not aware of anyone being involved should not blind us to the need for this to be given some space in either the RE programme or at least somewhere on the school programme.
 I am getting calls on a daily basis from families whose adult children have joined this or that group saying to me, “if only they had had that talk!”
 These people turn to Dialogue Ireland for guidance and support.
 Such situations can be unbelievably painful for the people involved.
 Some have compared it to the death of a loved one without the funeral.
 Fortunately, the experiences of most people joining new movements are much less dramatic than this.

 First we have a web site that gives background to all the world religions and links to sites that cover everything. www.dialogueireland.org

 The content of the course is not a listing of the various groups, but rather engages the students as adults with role-play and real life encounters around the issue.
 We show the methods used in recruitment.
 We also address the need to actually engage with their own faith or lack of faith as part of the journey towards 3rd level.
 Cultists try to find weak points or to use a Scientology term, find their ruin.

-Cost: €100 per double period + Travel expenses.
+Cost: €100 per double period.
 One needs at least two class periods to cover the issues in any depth.
-If a teacher can organise a visit to a number of schools in their area that is best for DI.

 It is that time of year again, and you are extremely busy as you start the new year.
 Also once this term is over it is difficult to plan for a visit after Christmas to our target audience the sixth year student, as they have exams coming up.